-1. Scan the Bluetooth HID Keyboard Connect bar code below.
+1. Scan the appropriate Bluetooth HID Keyboard Connect bar code below.

-- 2. Set the Bluetooth-capable host device so it searches for other Bluetooth devices.
+- 2. Set your personal computer, laptop, or tablet so it searches for other Bluetooth devices.
 (Refer to your device's User's Guide for pairing instructions.) - 3.
-Once your host device has located the scanner, select the scanner name.
-The host generates and displays a random PIN that must be scanned within 60 seconds.
-You must quickly scan Bluetooth PIN Code, then the numbers below, then Save
+Once your personal computer, laptop, or tablet has located the scanner, select the scanner name.
+Some personal computers, laptops, or tablets will automatically pair with the scanner.
+If your device automatically pairs with the scanner, it displays a successful pairing message and you do not need to continue to the next step. - 4.
+If your personal computer, laptop, or tablet does not automatically pair with the scanner, a PIN is displayed.
+This PIN must be scanned within 60 seconds.
+You must quickly scan Bluetooth PIN Code below, then scan the numeric bar code(s) for the PIN code from the chart below, then scan the Save bar code.